Chapter 17.46

 17.46.100 Plan amendment option (ESEE).

-Any owner of property on which development otherwise would be limited by the natural resource overlay zone may apply for a quasi-judicial comprehensive plan amendment.
+Any owner of property on which development otherwise would be limited by the natural resource overlay zone may apply for a Type III comprehensive plan map amendment.
 The amendment must be based on a specific development proposal.
-The effect of the amendment would be to remove the natural resource overlay zone from all or a portion of the property.
+The effect of the amendment would be to remove the mapped natural resource overlay zone from all or a portion of the property.
 The applicant must demonstrate that an amendment is justified by completing an environmental, social, economic, and energy (ESEE) consequences analysis in accordance with Oregon Department of Land Conservation and Development administrative rules (OAR 660-23-040).
-If the application is approved, then the ESEE analysis will be incorporated by reference into the city comprehensive plan and the significant natural resources map will be amended to remove the significant natural resource overlay zone from the inventory.
+If the application is approved, then the ESEE analysis will be incorporated by reference into the city comprehensive plan and the significant natural resources map will be amended to remove the significant natural resource and the natural resource overlay zone from the map and inventory.
 If the application is approved, the city at its discretion may impose conditions on any resulting development approval in order to ensure that the development is consistent with the ESEE analysis.
 The ESEE analysis must comply with the following requirements:

 A. The ESEE analysis must demonstrate that the adverse economic consequences of not allowing the conflicting use are sufficient to justify the loss, or partial loss, of the resource.